 The Student Acceleration Policy ensures that Holy Eucharist School responds authentically to the needs of gifted students.
 The Policy sets out the principles and processes to be followed when considering an accelerated learning plan for individual students.
-It provides a uniform approach to decision-making across all MACS Schools regarding acceleration of students who are gifted; while allowing school-based flexibility in selecting an appropriate acceleration model.
-To ensure the dual goals of the Melbourne Declaration (2008) of equity and excellence, gifted students must have access to appropriate opportunities to flourish in pursuit of excellence.
+It provides a uniform approach to decision-making across all MACS schools regarding acceleration of students who are gifted, while allowing school-based flexibility in selecting an appropriate acceleration model.
+To ensure the goals of equity and excellence of The Alice Springs (Mparntwe) Education Declaration (2019), gifted students must have access to appropriate opportunities to flourish in pursuit of excellence.
 All decisions must be based upon the specific needs of an individual student.